Gastrointestinal - Case 2

 Negatives:

-• Lack of other typical IBS symptoms like bloating, constipation
+- Lack of other typical gastritis symptoms like vomiting, heartburn, or early satiety

 Inflammatory Bowel Disease (IBD)